jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-07.md

 Lemma 2: The nature of one who has the power to preserve himself involves necessary existence.

-Proof: He who has the force to preserve himself has also the force to create himself (Ax.
-1 0); that is (as everyone will readily admit), he needs no external cause to exist, but his own nature alone will be a sufficient cause of his existence, either possibly (Ax.
-10) or necessarily.
+Proof: Anyone who has the force to preserve himself also has the force to create himself (Ax.
+1 0).

+He needs no external cause to exist.
+But his own nature alone will be a sufficient cause of his existence, only necessarily, not possibly (Ax.
+10).
-But not possibly; for then (through what I have demonstrated with regard to Axiom 10) from the fact that he now existed it would not follow that he would thereafter exist (which is contrary to the hypothesis).
+- Not possibly because the fact that he exists now it would not follow that he would thereafter exist (which is contrary to the hypothesis).

-Therefore necessarily; that is, his nature involves necessary existence.
+- Necessarily because his nature involves necessary existence.
 Q.E.D.

 <!-- Part 1, Proposition 9 1 39 -->